cocos-creator/docs-3d-deprecated/en/engine/animation/skeletal-animation.md

 The dominant purpose of this system is expressiveness, ensuring the correct display of all details, and complete program control capabilities.

 The current runtime process is roughly as follows:
-  * All animation data are calculated dynamically according to the current global time;
+  * All animation data are calculated dynamically according to the current global time.
-  * Animation data will be output to the skeleton node tree of the scene;
+  * Animation data will be output to the skeleton node tree of the scene.
-  * Users and any other system can affect the skin effect by manipulating this bone node tree;
+  * Users and any other system can affect the skin effect by manipulating this node tree.
-  * Each skinning model component (`SkinningModelComponent`) holds a common skinning model class (`SkinningModel`).
-Extract the transformation data from joint node tree, do frustum culling, upload the complete bone transformation information of the current frame to UBO, and complete the skinning in the GPU.
+  * Each __Skinning Model Component__ (`SkinningModelComponent`) holds a common __Skinning Model__ class (`SkinningModel`).
+Extract the transformation data from joint node tree, do frustum culling, upload the complete joint transformation information of the current frame to UBO, and complete the skinning in the GPU.

 This provides the fundamental support for all the following functions:
-  * blendshape support
+  * Blendshape support
-  * Mixing and masking of any number of animation clips
+  * Mixing and masking of any number of __Animation Clips__
   * Inverse kinematics, secondary physics
   * Explicit procedural control over any joint tranformations

 ## Selection and best practice of two systems

-After importing all model resources, all prefabs use the pre-baking system by default to achieve the best performance.
-It is recommended that you only use the real-time computing system if you clearly feel that the performance of the pre-baking system cannot reach the standard.
+After importing all model resources, all prefabs use the pre-baked system by default to achieve the best performance.
+It is recommended that you only use the real-time calculated system if you clearly feel that the performance of the pre-baked system cannot reach the standard.
 Although the two systems can be switched seamlessly at runtime, try to do this as less frequent as possible, because each switch involves the reconstruction of the underlying rendering data.

 ## Skinning algorithm

 We have two built-in common standard skinning algorithms, which have similar performance and only affect the rendering results:

-  1. __LBS (Linear Blend Skinning)__: bone information is stored in the form of a 3x4 matrix, and the matrix is ​​interpolated directly to achieve skinning, and there are well-known problems such as volume loss, etc.
+  1. __LBS (Linear Blend Skinning)__: joint information is stored in the form of a 3x4 matrix, and the matrix is ​​interpolated directly to achieve skinning, and there are well-known problems such as volume loss, etc.
-  2. __DQS (Dual Quaternion Skinning)__: The bone information is interpolated in the form of double quaternion, which is more accurate and natural for the skeleton animation without scaling transformation, but for performance reasons, there are pragmatic approximation measures for scaling animations.
+  2. __DQS (Dual Quaternion Skinning)__: The joint information is interpolated in the form of dual quaternions, which is more accurate and natural for the skeleton animation without scaling transformation, but for performance reasons, there are pragmatic approximation measures for scaling animations.

 The engine uses LBS by default.
 You can switch the skinning algorithm by modifying the `updateJointData` function reference of the engine skeletal-animation-utils.ts and the header file reference in cc-skinning.chunk.

 It is recommended that projects with higher pursuit of skin animation quality can try to enable DQS, but since there is no `fma` instruction before GLSL 400, operations such as `cross` cannot bypass floating-point cancellation on some GPUs, and the error is relatively high.
-Redundant, may introduce some visible defects.
+This may introduce some visible defects.

 ## Socket system

-If you need to attach some external nodes to the specified bone joints, you need to use the __Socket system__ of the __Skeleton Animation Component__:
+If you need to attach some external nodes to the specified joint joints, you need to use the __Socket system__ of the __Skeleton Animation Component__:
   * Create a new child node directly under the node of `SkeletalAnimationComponent` to be attached to.
   * Add an array element in the sockets list of the `SkeletalAnimationComponent`.
 Select the path of the joint to be attached to from the drop-down list (note that the `defaultClip` property of the `SkeletalAnimationComponent` must be a valid clip, the content of the drop-down list depend on this), and specify the target as the child node just created.
   * This child node becomes a socket node, you can put any node under and it will follow the transformations of the specified joint.